This month, we are starting a new feature called "Then and Now," spotlighting the

 that we are an institution that is well respected, has incredible fans and attracts

 Texas Tech students dominate the local ADDY competition

 On Feb.
 10, 2018, several Texas Tech College of Media & Communication students competed

 for this year's American Advertising (ADDY) Awards.
 In the Lubbock-area competition,

-"Best in Show" award for his short film, "Tunnels"
+won the "Best in Show" award for his short film, "Tunnels."

-According to James Hodgins, director of the CoMC's Think Tank, winners of the local
+According to James Hodgins, director of the CoMC's Ideation Lab, winners of the local

 competition will go on to compete at the district level against students from Oklahoma,